 This very special tutorial features a guest appearance from NMM maestro Lee Hebblethwaite, AKA 10Ball.
-He’s an incredible painter as well as a great guy.
+Lee’s projects are always creative and feature some of the best non-metallic metal anywhere.
 I’m looking forward to trying a few of these ideas around ToadChapel soon!

 I was asked to write up a guide on NMM areas that are an unusual shape.
 Luck was with me as I was working on a fantastic fantasy miniature that just happened to have a complex NMM shape…. a bell!